The Curious Incident of the Dog in the Night-Time (play): UK Tours

 The first UK and Ireland tour of the production began in December 2014 at the Lowry Theatre in Salford before completing a 32-city tour across the UK and Ireland.

 A second UK and Ireland tour began in Salford in January 2017 and ran through to September 2017.

 A third UK tour was set to begin in Salford in September 2020 and run until March 2021, with a seven-week run at the Troubadour Wembley Park Theatre in Wembley, London from November 2020 through to January 2021.
-However, due to the COVID-19 pandemic, this tour was delayed.
-The tour began officially at the Troubador Wembley Park Theatre from 20 November 2021 to 9 January 2022 before touring until May 2022.
+Due to the COVID-19 pandemic, it was delayed and began officially at the Troubador Wembley Park Theatre from 20 November 2021 to 9 January 2022 before touring until May 2022.

+A new production will open at the Birmingham Rep from September 2026 before embarking on another UK tour.
+It will be the play's first major production since the original National Theatre production.

-US Tour
+US tour

 The first US national tour of the production began on 27 September 2016 at the Auditorium Theatre in Rochester, New York and closed in September 2017 at Segerstrom Center for the Arts, in Costa Mesa, California.

-International Tour
+International tour

 The National Theatre opened its first international company in Amsterdam on 22 August 2017 with Joshua Jenkins (with Sam Newton and Kaffe Keating as alternatives at certain performances) as Christopher Boone, Julie Hale as Siobhan, Stuart Laing as Ed and Emma Beattie as Judy.
 Local producers then brought the production to Toronto, Melbourne, Hong Kong, Singapore, Beijing and Shanghai.
 Following the success of the Melbourne run, the same production began a national tour of Australia detailed below.

-Australian Tour
+Australian tour

 The Australian premiere of the play took place at the Playhouse, Arts Centre in Melbourne as part of the first international tour.
 Following the success of the Melbourne season, the same production was announced to return to Australia on a national tour to the remaining major cities: Brisbane, Canberra, Sydney, Adelaide and Perth.
 The tour commenced on 12 June 2018 and will conclude on 19 August 2018.
 This is the original London production, produced by the National Theatre in partnership with Lunchbox Productions.